xcomponent/xcomponent/Documentation/README.md

 ### Creating a component data structure

 XComponent is an event-driven platform.
 It means that:
-- you can events to components to trigger transitions
+- you can send events to components to trigger transitions
 - you will receive event notifications from state machines

 > Note: An event is defined as a C# class